rush1dan/file-encryptor/README.md

 ## Installation Instructions

 Download the installer provided in the **Releases** section and install EzEncryptor by carefully following the onscreen prompts.

+## Supported OS

+Tested on windows 10 and 11.